gnanesh-16/Cloud-Uploader-vintara/README.md

 CloudUploader is a command-line interface (CLI) tool designed to simplify uploading files to AWS S3 General purpose buckets.
 It automates the process of authentication and file transfer to buckets, providing a seamless experience for users who need a quick and efficient way to manage cloud storage.

 - The script will handle AWS account authentication, bucket selection or creation, and then upload the provided files to the chosen bucket.
 - S3 General purpose bucket is the default bucket type that is used for the majority of use cases in S3.
-General purpose buckets support all S3 features and most storage classes.You can store any number of objects in a bucket and can have up to 100 buckets in your account.
+General purpose buckets support all S3 features and most storage classes.
+You can store any number of objects in a bucket and can have up to 100 buckets in your account.

 # Features

 - Easy authentication with AWS.
-- Multiple files Upload directly to your S3 Bucket.
+- Multiple files upload directly to your S3 Bucket.
+- Option to create a new bucket if it doesn't exist.
+- Progress bar for file uploads.
+- Logging of upload activities.
+- Error handling and validation for file existence.

 ## Installation

 1. **Clone the Repository**:
    ```bash